-I design and create digital products from simple apps to whole services.
+I consult and design for digital products from simple apps to whole services.
 Coming from a human-centric perspective I support projects from first ideas to evolving digital products.
 I worked for more than 15 years in a lot of fields like spatial experiences, data visualization, exhibition design, digital services and products.
-Some would say I’m a design generalist, I prefer to say I’m a part-time specialist.
+Some would say I’m a generalist, I prefer to say I’m a part-time specialist.

-In my work, it is important to have the user always in focus, but I also keep the business side in mind.
+In my work, it is important to have the user always in focus, but business and company culture are important to be able to keep this focus.
 I’m interested in technology since I’m a child.
 I’m fascinated by technological development, but at the same time have always been critical about shallow trends and negative aspects of the technological age.
 With my very broad background and technical experience, I love to work in a lot of fields, be it a service, a completely digital product or an IoT device.
 Even better if it is a mix of everything above or something completely new.

 Creating a new product is always really exciting.
 But looking into an already existing product and figure out where this product could create even more value is even a bigger challenge.
-I support companies with workshops, design sprints, everything around UX design or just an outsiders perspective.
-With my work experience, I’m also not foreign to lead teams and align everybody to a common goal.
+I support companies with workshops, design sprints, team consultations and everything around UX design.
+Or sometimes I just provide an outsider's perspective.
+I’m also comfortable to lead teams and align everybody to a common goal.

 I design digital products always with the whole picture in mind.
 Incorporating user research, technical limitations and strategic goals are in the heart of my design work.
 When to align with standards and when to diverge into new fields is an ongoing question in today’s UX design.
 I create user journeys, product maps, information architecture, prototypes, detailed screen designs and everything in between.